karllhughes/learn/_posts/2020-11-08-airtable-publishing-calendar.md

 *   **Preparing** - Ideas and loose pitches that still need to be defined go here.
 We typically want to have a complete brief (see _Part 1_ above) before moving an assignment out of this column.
 *   **Ready** - At this stage, the assignment is defined, it has a due date, and we’re deciding who will write it.
 *   **Writing** - Once the writer is confirmed and starts working on the assignment, we move it to this column.
 *   **Editing** - After a writer submits their first draft, the article enters editing.
-Typically, this involves some sub-steps (technical review, copy editing, revisions, etc.), but by the end, we should have a complete piece of content that’s ready to publish by the end.
+Typically, this involves some sub-steps (technical review, copy editing, revisions, etc.), but by the end, we should have a complete piece of content that’s ready to publish.
 *   **Scheduled** - Very few clients publish content the moment we hand it over to them, so each assignment enters the Scheduled stage until it goes live.
 *   **Published** - We don’t promote content directly for our clients, but [you should be](https://draft.dev/learn/promotion).
 This column holds articles that have been published but not yet promoted.
 *   **Promoted** - At this point, the article is completely finished...until we decide to do a refresh.